-While studies have not shown statins to cause memory impairment, the FDA has decided to listen to patients and add a warning on the label of statin drugs.
+While studies have not shown statins to cause memory impairment, the FDA decided to listen to patients and add a warning on the label of statin drugs.

 Are some statins worse for memory loss than others?
 Statins that cross the blood-brain barrier are called “lipophilic” statins.
 Simvastatin and atorvastatin are the most lipophilic while pravastatin and Crestor are the least.
 The statins that cross the blood-brain barrier have more reported memory and “fuzzy head” problems.
-While patients have reported these symptoms, further analysis does not show that statins cause memory loss.
-Some trials on simvastatin have shown some evidence of minor decreases in cognitive function as measured by neuropsychological testing, and that is important to know.
+While patients have reported these symptoms, further research does not show that statins cause memory loss.
+Some trials on simvastatin have shown some evidence of minor decreases in cognitive function, measured by neuropsychological testing, and that is important to know.

 But don’t statins help prevent dementia?
-That’s why it’s hard to come up with a blanket recommendation about fuzzy head, memory loss and statins.
+That’s why it’s hard to come up with a blanket recommendation about fuzzy head, memory loss, and statins.
 There have been several studies that suggest statins may have a role in the prevention of dementia.

 See the pickle we are in?